vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_trainer_party_pool.md

 Pokemon can have up to 32 different tags, but anything beyond the 8 initial tags has to be implemented.
 The numbered tags can be renamed too to better signify their purpose for developers.

+## Trainer options
+A few more trainer options are introduced in order to further customize how the pool picking process works.

+- `Pool Pick Functions` (`.poolPickIndex`) controls which functons are used to pick mons from the pool, they're split into Lead, Ace, and Other.
+By default, only `Default<position>PickFunction` and `PickLowest` are implemented.
+Must be an `enum` value in `enum PoolPickFunctions`.
+- `Pool Prune` (`.poolPruneIndex`) controls if members in the pool should be removed before party members are picked from the pool.
+By default, only `POOL_PRUNE_NONE`, which doesn't remove anything from the pool, and `POOL_PRUNE_TEST`, which removes Wobbuffet from the pool, are implemented.
+Must be an  `enum` value in `enum PoolPruneOptions`.

 ## Example pool
 ```
 === TRAINER_TIANA ===